Fighting For Justice In The Workplace Since 1955

 New Jersey Wage And Hour Violation Lawyers

 The NJ labor law firm of Aiello, Harris, Abate Law Group PC represents good, hard-working people like you when you have been denied appropriate compensation at work.
-Our wage and hour violation lawyers use their vast knowledge of the law and tough negotiation skills to get you the money you deserve.
+Our wage and hour violation lawyers use their knowledge of the law and tough negotiation skills to get you the money you deserve.

 What is a wage or hour violation?